Are you looking for things to do in Weston-Super-Mare? Here’s all you need to know about visiting this Somerset beach town!

-However, it’s not quite as bad as the reviews may make you think.
-Weston Beach is long and sandy, there’s a pier with lots of popular attractions and a handful of museums for rainy days.
+Weston Beach is long and sandy, there’s a pier with lots of popular attractions and an abundance of museums for rainy days.

 So if you are looking for the best things to do in Weston Super Mare, read on!

 Disclaimer: I partook in some of these activities were provided free of charge, as I worked with the Weston-super-Mare tourism board on one of my trips to the town.
 Other activities were self-funded on previous trips.
 All opinions remain my own.
 This post may contain affiliate links.

 The best things to do in Weston-super-Mare include walking along its beach and marvelling at the tidal difference, heading to the pier and its amusements, exploring the town’s street art, trying out Revo crazy golf and Clip N Climb and learning about the town’s history at the immersive Weston Museum.